Selling Your Home Requires Preparation. Here are 5 Tips for How To Declutter…

 Take a picture of those things that you don’t want to forget, but also don’t want to lug to your next house.
 Get a digital copy of the item, then dump the original.
 You’ll still have the memory preserved, while also preserving more room in your home, making it show better.
 Score.

 I hope that these tips for how to declutter your home as you prepare to sell are helpful to you.
-And if you’re searching for even more homeowner tips and other great resources, be sure to head over to the Travelers Insurance Home Central site.
+And if you’re searching for even more homeowner tips and other great organizing and decluttering resources, be sure to check these out, too:

 Have some experience with this process yourself?
 Leave a comment on the Pinterest pin!
 That really helps other folks!